-Office Hours: Arranged via appointment, if you foresee an upcoming emergency please plan ahead of time.
+Hours of Availability: MW, 10-11am CST or arranged via appointment, if you foresee an upcoming emergency please plan ahead of time.
 Email is the preferred means of contact.

 Greetings Everyone!!!
 Please take your time while working through the material in this course, but remember that this is a semi-structured course.
-Before the exams open, you will need to have read the chapters, reviewed the lectures, done the study guides and complete the online quizzes.
+Before the exams open, you will need to have read the chapters, reviewed the lecture videos, done the study guides and complete the online quizzes.
 If you have not completed the necessary tasks, the exam will NOT open for you until you have completed the necessary tasks.
 Failure to do this will result in missing a test.
-Tests will not be re-opened because you were "too busy" to take an exam or finish the necessary materials.
+Tests will not be re-opened because you were "too busy" to take a quiz or finish the necessary materials.
 It is possible to take a test early if you have finished all prerequisite materials and the test has been uploaded.